Servideska/HPC/doc.zih.tu-dresden.de/docs/software/private_modules.md

 setenv(       "<SOME_ENV>",        "<value>")
 ```

-There most important functions to adjust the environment are listed and described in the following
+The most important functions to adjust the environment are listed and described in the following
 table.

 | Function | Description |